ssbc/ssb-bfe-spec/README.md

 Shortname: SSB-BFE

-Definition of binary encodings for common types such as message ids and feed ids to be used in binary feed formats.
+Definition of binary encodings for common types such as message IDs and feed IDs to be used in binary feed formats.

 The binary encoding is defined as the concatenation of three parts, often known as **T-F-D**: